William went on this sabbatical with a singular mission. He went to find creatures.

 Soon they were off across the beach and into Lake Superior for their evening adventure.

-We worship a God who made both black widow spiders and hooded merganser ducks.
+We worship a God who made both black widow spiders and merganser ducks.
 How cool is that?
 Animals for daring adventurers like William and animals for milder folks like me.

 Our God truly is an awesome God.